 - Multi-field rendering with a (theoretically) unlimited number of channels.

 - Streamline computation and rendering on the GPU (experimental).

-Molecular cloud astrophysics simulation, data set courtesy Daniel Seifried from the Theoretical Astrophysics Group, University of Cologne.
+Molecular cloud astrophysics simulation, data set courtesy Daniel Seifried with the Theoretical Astrophysics Group, University of Cologne.
 The visualization demonstrates direct volume rendering of a huge, 8K astrophysics simulation.